binayakbartaula11/ImageGlitch/docs/getting-started.md

 ### Cloud Deployment

+#### Streamlit Cloud
+ImageGlitch is optimized for Streamlit Cloud deployment with pre-configured files:

+- **requirements.txt**: All Python dependencies with pinned versions
+- **packages.txt**: System libraries for OpenCV and image processing
+- **runtime.txt**: Python 3.9.18 for optimal compatibility
+- **.streamlit/config.toml**: Streamlit-specific configurations

+#### Other Cloud Platforms
-For deploying on cloud platforms, consider using a service such as AWS EC2, Heroku, or Google Cloud Platform.
-Make sure to configure your domain and firewall settings to allow access to the Streamlit application port.
+For deployment on AWS EC2, Heroku, or Google Cloud Platform:
+1. Use the provided `runtime.txt` for Python version specification
+2. Install system packages listed in `packages.txt`
+3. Configure firewall settings to allow access to port 8501
+4. Set environment variables as needed for model storage

 ## System Requirements